Security Debt in Practice: Nuanced Insights from Practitioners: Discussion

 \subsection{Limitations}

-Although we followed TA~\cite{clarke2017thematic} and adhered to empirical standards~\cite{ralph2021acm} by evaluating collected data and sharing interview codes, defined themes, and interviewee quotations, there is still a risk of oversimplifying complex data and potentially missing some nuanced or contradictory insights.
-Further, despite ensuring rigorous data collection, fully understanding SDs is challenging due to their complexity and the different security practices adopted across organizations.
+Although we followed TA~\cite{clarke2017thematic} and adhered to empirical standards~\cite{ralph2021acm} by evaluating collected data and sharing interview codes, defined themes, and participant quotations, there is still a risk of oversimplifying complex data and potentially missing some nuanced or contradictory insights. \minorrev{In addition, as the second and third authors reviewed the coding output conducted by the first author rather than independently re-coding all transcripts, the frequency of code occurrences across transcripts remained primarily determined by the first author, which may have influenced the results.} Further, despite ensuring rigorous data collection, fully understanding SDs is challenging due to their complexity and the different security practices adopted across organizations.

 Although we did not use formal methods to validate that our interview questions sufficiently and fully cover the research questions, the questions for each research question were carefully aligned with and motivated by the corresponding research objectives.
 Specifically, we explained the use of each question addressing Research Question RQ1 and guided the reader through how RQ1 aligns with these questions.
 The same process was applied for the remaining RQs (RQ2--RQ4).